"There's no more beautiful city in the world, provided it's seen by night and at a distance." - Roman Polanski

 The colorful backdrop to this project is a tapestry of stories filled with young artists (my mother was a sculptor/ceramicist and my father a rock musician), their connections, and the Los Angeles creative scene of the late 1960’s and early ‘70’s.

-This project is a work in progress.
-I will update the site as the project evolves.
+This project is a work in progress and I will update the site as the work evolves.